The start of the 2008 saw RML introducing a further evolution

 company, the new RML racecar was fully homologated as the

 MG EX264.
-Now, with the revival of the MG brand, and closer
+Subsequently, with the revival of the MG brand

-ties between RML AD Group and the MG parent company, Shanghai
+and closer ties between RML AD Group and the MG parent company,

-Automotive in China, the RML sports prototype proudly carries
+Shanghai Automotive in China, the RML sports prototype continued

 The